 Ownership of Units.
 Ownership of units will not be evidenced by certificates.
 All evidence of ownership of units will be recorded in book entry form at Depository Trust Company ("DTC") through an investor's brokers' account.
 Units held through DTC will be registered in the nominee name of Cede & Co.
 Individual purchases of beneficial ownership interest in the trust will be made in book entry form through DTC.
 Ownership and transfer of units will be evidenced and accomplished by book entries made by DTC and its participants.
 DTC will record ownership and transfer of the units among DTC participants and forward all notices and credit all payments received in respect of the units held by the DTC participants.
 Beneficial owners of units will receive written confirmation of their purchases and sale from the broker dealer or bank from whom their purchase was made.
-Units are transferable by making a written request properly accompanied by a written instrument or instruments of transfer which should be sent registered or certified mail for the protection of the unitholder.
-Record holders must sign such written request exactly as their names appear on the records of the trust.
+Units are transferable by making a written request properly accompanied by a written instrument or instruments of transfer which should be sent registered or certified mail for the protection of the trust.
 The signatures must be guaranteed by a participant in the STAMP or such other signature guaranty program in addition to, or in substitution for, STAMP, as may be acceptable by the trustee.